How SMR Hard Drives Work: Shingled Magnetic Recording Explained

 Read Head Width

-The read head is narrower than the write head — enabling selective reading of overlapped tracks
+The read head is narrower than the write head — enabling selective reading

 The Write Performance Problem